elisanur/StudentBudget/documentation/manual.md

 Would you like to add or delete a title?
 Choose one option: add or delete.
 If neither is chosen, Action! button won't operate.
+If using delete option, title must be written with exact same letters (including eg. uppercase, lowercase, spaces etc similarly written).
+Amount field can be left empty.
+Delete option will always remove all titles named similarly.

 Choose which list you want to modify:
 Choose one option: income or expense.